Mathematics Underlying the Physics First Curriculum

 Students need to understand that in a physics course the quantities measured in an experiment dictate the notation used for the independent and dependent variables.

-• the letters x and y are NOT the letters generally used to label the horizontal and vertical axes in a physics class
+- the letters x and y are NOT the letters generally used to label the horizontal and vertical axes in a physics class

 While in most mathematics textbooks the letter x is used for the independent variable (represented on the horizontal axis) and the letter y is used for the dependent variable (represented on the vertical axis), this is not typically the case in the Physics First course.
 For example, in the study of uniform motion, time is an independent variable, denoted by t and represented on the horizontal axis, while position is a dependent variable, denoted by x and represented on the vertical axis.
 When sketching graphs, use often the terms independent variable/dependent variable and emphasize the fact that the actual symbols used for these variables do not affect the shape of the graph.

 Word of caution: when using examples from Physics First in your mathematics class, make sure the terminology is the one students use in the physics class.
 For example, when discussing the motion of an object along a straight line, there is a clear distinction between distance traveled and change in position and between speed and velocity.
 The distance traveled is the total length traveled and is always positive, while change in position is the difference between the final position and the initial position, which may be negative.
-Speed is always positive while velocity may be positive or negative, the sign indicates the direction in which the motion takes place.
+Speed is always positive while velocity may be positive or negative, the sign indicates the direction in which the motion takes place. - the subscripts used in Physics First are not always numerical

-For example, vf and vi denote the final velocity and the initial velocity, respectively, as opposed to the v2 and v1 option that would be the preferred choice in a mathematics textbook.
+For example, vf and vi denote the final velocity and the initial velocity, respectively, as opposed to the v2 and v1 option that would be the preferred choice in a mathematics textbook. - there is a considerable use of the symbol Δ in Physics First to denote change

 For example, if xi denotes the initial (or starting) position and xf denotes the final (or ending) position, then Δx = xf − xi denotes the change in position.
-Similarly, the time change from ti totf will be denoted by Δt = tf − ti
+Similarly, the time change from ti totf will be denoted by Δt = tf − ti.

 2. Literal Formulas

-• Use examples requiring students to substitute values into a given formula.
+- Use examples requiring students to substitute values into a given formula.

 Example: Include examples with variables denoted by other letters than just x and y and whenever appropriate include formulas from the Physics First curriculum, such as: Evaluate3ma if m = 4 and a = 7.5.
 More examples